deepset-ai/haystack-home/content/blog/multimodal-embeddings-gemini-haystack/index.md

 - **Cross-modal retrieval**

     Search one type of media using another modality.
-For example, search a video database using the text query *“golden retriever playing in snow”*, or upload a photo of a monument to retrieve relevant articles describing it.
+For example, upload a photo of a monument to retrieve relevant articles describing it.

 - **Multimodal RAG systems**